Learn what to look for when choosing from this top class selection of the best hiking boots for women

 The Quests are the ideal choice if you are partial to a bit of off-roading and clambering about the place.
 And in case you are worried that all that hot-footing around will leave your feet sweaty and damp, then rest assured that the Ortholite foam inner is there to help create a cooler, drier and cosier bed for your feet to play on.

-Good for: multi-day adventuring
+Good for: Day hikes and short multi-day treks

 This stylish and classic looking boot is designed with the hill and fell walker in mind.
 The Ultralight has the long lasting quality of a traditional leather boot, without the bulk, weight and stiffness.
 No break-in time is required thanks to the soft nubuck leather upper and calfskin collar combo, and with the luxury of Anatoms Bioform Ultralight Footbed as the innersole, it’s no wonder.
 Anatom use their own waterproof and breathable Tri.Aria membrane which, combined with the leather uppers, does a great job at keeping your toes dry.
 It also helps to keep the price down making this one of the cheaper options on our list.

 If it’s a casual walking boot that you’re after, then these will go the distance from day one to the end of the road.